-- One or both spouses did not sign the agreement voluntarily
+- One or both spouses did not sign the agreement voluntarily.

 - The agreement was unconscionable when it was signed, meaning a spouse was not provided a fair and reasonable disclosure of the property or financial obligations of the other party, did not voluntarily waive, in writing, the right to disclosure of the property or financial obligations of the other party, and didn't have adequate knowledge of the property or financial obligations of the other party.

 As discussed previously, premarital agreements are a unique type of contract.
 One particular characteristic is that consideration per se (something of value given in exchange for a promise) is not required, as noted above, to bind the parties to the agreement.
 A binding contract allows the court to enforce it against the violation party.
-Still, many argue the promise to marry is adequate consideration when exchanging for a promise to sign a premarital agreement.
-With consideration satisfied, the remaining requirements for validity are the legal capacity to contract and voluntariness.
+Still, many argue the promise to marry is adequate consideration when exchanging for a pledge to sign a premarital agreement.
+With review satisfied, the remaining requirements for validity are the legal capacity to contract and voluntariness.

 Legal Capacity to Contract